Agsiegert/hipaa-crypt/README.md

 ## ORM Specific Auto Mixins [To Do]

-Modules that upon include of the standard mixin will detect the ancestors of the base class and be automatically included.
+Modules that upon inclusion of the standard mixin will detect the ancestors of the base class and be automatically included.

 ### ActiveRecord